 Please report this activity to (888) 731-1022

-This message can easily be skipped, and it will bring no effect on your computer.
+This message can easily be skipped, and it will bring no effect to your computer.
 The possible consequences of closing the window or rebooting the PC are just a scarecrow.
-Virus, which shows you this message, tries to force you to call the specified number.
-It is presented as a Microsoft Support contact number, however, it isn’t.
+A virus, which shows you this message, tries to force you to call the specified number.
+It is presented as a Microsoft Support contact number.
+However, it isn’t.
 You can easily check its supporting methods on their official website.
 These scammers act similar to another group of cyber burglars, who exploit the FastSupport name.

 The virus that causes these pop-up advertisements can be classified as adware.
 That type of malware generates profit for its creators, showing different advertisements to the users who got it on their PCs.
-Common symptoms are well-known for all active PC users – ads that are present on each page, and cannot be removed with AdBlock; browser window opens automatically and shows you the page full of ads.
-It is very hard to predict what will happen if you press on one of these promotions, but, apparently, nothing good.
+Common symptoms are well-known for all active PC users – ads are present on each page and cannot be removed with AdBlock; the browser window opens automatically and shows you the page full of ads.
+It is tough to predict what will happen if you press on one of these promotions, but, apparently, nothing good.

 Why do they do it?

 All these “problems” are 100% fictional.
-Fake anti-malware software can choose a random file, and block it stating that this file is vulnerable or malicious.
-It can easily block the file of the program you use every day, so it will not be able to start or will be running with errors.
-The other side of the problem is that a lot of users trust these programs, purchase them and use them for daily activities.
+Fake anti-malware software can choose a random file and block it, stating that it is vulnerable or malicious.
+It can easily block the program’s file you use every day, so it will not start or run with errors.
+The other side of the problem is that many users trust these programs, purchase them and use them for daily activities.
 Its developers receive the stimulus and keep developing their “antivirus”.
-Those users who understand that this app is malicious meet another trouble – scareware is hard to delete without the proper anti-malware tool.
+Users who understand that this app is malicious meet another trouble – scareware is hard to delete without the proper anti-malware tool.
 You are not able to find such antiviruses in the list of installed programs, and there is no uninstall.exe in their root directory.

-Besides the installation of different potentially unwanted programs, scammers may also perform different social engineering tricks.
-These ones can be targeted on your credentials, personal data, or even online banking information.
-At all, they generate profit not only for PUPs installation but also for ads it shows massively to its victims.
+Besides installing different potentially unwanted programs, scammers may also perform different social engineering tricks.
+These can be targeted on your credentials, personal data, or even online banking information.
+They generate profit not only for PUPs installation but also for ads it shows massively to its victims.